HPC-dev-acc/mario-demo/docs/10-requirement.md

 # Requirements

-_Updated for v2.17.0: Trunk movement emits slide dust and renders above all characters._
+_Updated for v2.18.0: Developer mode adds an NPC spawn panel with buttons to create OL and Trunk NPCs._

 ## URS
 - **URS-001: Start menu and language choice**